UK lawmakers against no-deal Brexit to bring forward legislation

 Gove said German Chancellor Angela Merkel and French President Emmanuel Macron had indicated after talks with Johnson that the agreement - “which they had said was a block of marble that could not be altered” - was now capable of being changed.

-But the EU’s chief negotiator Michel Barnier said the backstop had to stay to protect the integrity of the EU single market.
+But the EU’s chief negotiator, Michel Barnier, said the backstop had to stay to protect the integrity of the EU single market.

 “The backstop is the maximum amount of flexibility that the EU can offer to a non-member state,” he wrote in the Sunday Telegraph.